vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/3_ABOUT_THE_COMMENTATOR_JAYARATHA.md

 STRONGER FORMATIVE INFLUENCE

 Coming to his teachers he mentions four by name who fall into two groups of two each.
 The first group consisted of Subhata Datta and Srigara and the other of Kalyāņa and Sankhadhara.
 Jayaratha gratefully acknowledges the deeprooted contribution of the second group in sharpening his academic and spiri- tual calibre.
 Subhata Datta, being the linear descen- dent in the official tradition, was the natural choice to perform his initiation.
 He seems to be an older contemporary of Jayaratha because he initiated Jaya- ratha's father also as we have already seen.
-Subhata Datta wrote a commentary on the Tantraloka for the sake of Śṛngāraratha who acquired substantial command over the Saiva scriptures from him.
+Subhata Datta wrote a commentary on the Tantrāloka for the sake of Śṛngāraratha who acquired substantial command over the Saiva scriptures from him.
 Jaya- ratha makes it absolutely clear that while Subhaṭa Datta was his father's teacher, he was responsible for Jayaratha's initiation only.
 Subhata Datta was the son of Tribhuvana Datta and grandson of Viśvadatta.
 It is this Viśvadatta who is perhaps remembered as

 1. K.T., pp. 213-215.